-The EK-86/A cannot be used in Ex Zone 2 (similar to EK-84).
+The EK-86/S is not suitable for direct application in Ex Zone 2.

 2.2 Line connection

 When connecting the generator, supply and signal leads, it must always be ensured that the device is not under voltage.

 Changes to the wiring are only permissible when the power supply is switched off.